LorittaBot/DiscordInteraKTions/README.md

         applicationId
     )

-    commandManager.register(CharacterCommand())
+    // Register the command...
+    // Keep in mind that you need to register all the executors used in the declarations! commandManager.register(
+        CharacterCommand,   // The declaration of the command CharacterExecutor() // All executors related to that command, this argument is a vararg!
+    )

+    // And now we will create our command registry!
+    // You may be wondering: "Why this can't be in the CommandManager?"
+    // Because CommandManager does not know what platform we are using, we may be using another lib that isn't Kord!
+    // So we need to create the command registry with our command manager! val registry = KordCommandRegistry(
+        Snowflake(12345L), // Your application ID, get it from the Discord Developers' dashboard! interactionsServer.rest,
+        interactionsServer.commandManager
+    )

-    // And now register all commands registered in our command manager! commandManager.updateAllCommandsInGuild(
+    // And now update all commands registered in our command manager! registry.updateAllCommandsInGuild(
         Snowflake(40028922L), // Change to your Guild ID
         // This compares the currently registered commands on Discord with the commands in the Command Manager
-        // If a command is missing from the Command Manager but is present on Discord, it is deleted from Discord! deleteUnknownCommands = true
+        // If a command is missing from the Command Manager but is present on Discord, it is deleted from Discord! true
     )

     client.gateway.gateways.forEach {